ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 refers to these keys as "labels").
 It takes special care to turn the guarantee that all users agree on a set of labels and values into a guarantee that the mapping between end-users and their public keys is authentic.
-Critically, in order to authenticate an end-user identity, it must be both *unique* and *user-visible*.
+Critically, to authenticate an end-user identity, it must be both *unique* and *user-visible*.
 However, what exactly constitutes a unique and user-visible identifier varies greatly from application to application.